 At Cooper Mountain we have high expectations for behavior.
 We empower students to behave safely, respectfully, responsibly and kindly.
-We are a PBIS school and thus, instruct students in appropriate behaviors and actions in every area of the school grounds during the first weeks of school.
-We have expectations for hallways, classrooms, special instruction spaces like the gym, the music room, the library, the technology lab, the restrooms, the cafeteria and the playground.
+We instruct students in appropriate behaviors and actions in every area of the school grounds during the first weeks of school.
+We have expectations for hallways, classrooms, special instruction spaces like the gym, the music room, the library, the makerspace, the restrooms, the cafeteria and the playground.
 We believe that a positive, preventive and predictable school environment:

 - is emotionally and physically safe